-Dr. Lindsell went on to graduate from The College of Charleston receiving her bachelor degree in Science and Biology and Indiana University’s Optometry school receiving her doctor of Optometry degree.
+Dr. Lindsell went on to graduate from The College of Charleston receiving her bachelor degree in Science and Biology.
+She then attended Indiana University's Optometry school receiving her doctor of Optometry degree.
 She has been practicing optometry since 2003.
-In 2006 Dr. Lindsell fulfilled more of her dream when she purchased her practice at Lenscrafters.
+In 2006 Dr. Lindsell fulfilled more of her dream when she purchased her practice inside Lenscrafters.

-She has been a member of Volunteer optometrist serving humanity since she was in school.
 She also is a member of the American Optometric Association and served as zone governor.
-She remains involved in volunteer organizations for the eye, onesight, and VOSH.
+She remains involved in volunteer organizations for the eye including OneSight.

-Dr. Lindsell specializes in contact lenses, eye diseases and infections.
-Dr. Lindsell is married and a very proud mother of three children; Carly Connor and Cooper.
-Her favorite hobbies are being a mom and spending time with her family.
+Dr. Lindsell specializes in primary care of the eye such as contact lenses, glaucoma, cataract co-management, LASIK co-management, and eye infections.
+Dr. Lindsell is married to Luke Lindsell who is an ophthalmologist who specializes in diseases of the retina and vitreous at Cincinnati Eye Institute.
+She is a very proud mother of three children; Carly, Connor, and Cooper.
+Her favorite hobbies are being a mom and spending time with her family traveling!